indutny/blog/posts/a.deoptimize-me-not.md

 point.

-Now we let's imagine some register machine (like x86_64), and write down the same program in the assembly language.
-To make it a bit more interesting - consider that the target architecture has only two registers and the rest of the values needs to be stored in the memory (on-stack).
+Now we let's imagine some register machine (like x86_64), and write down the same program in assembly language.
+To make it a bit more interesting - consider that the target architecture has only two registers and the rest of the values needs to be stored in memory (on-stack).

 ```asm
 mov [slot0], a   ; store value in 0 memory slot